codespaces-contrib/codespaces-multi-dev-container/README.md

 Visual Studio Code Remote - Containers supports [a pattern](https://code.visualstudio.com/remote/advancedcontainers/connect-multiple-containers) that allows the use of multiple development containers at the same time for a source tree.
 Unfortunatley [GitHub Codespaces](https://github.com/features/codespaces) does not currently support attaching a second window to a different container in the same Codespaces.
 However, the fact that the same technology is used in both Remote - Containers and Codespaces allows you to use the Remote - Containers extension with a Codespace to achieve the same goal with some subtle tweaks.

-This variation of the pattern enables you to spin up completely separate dev containers in the same Codespaace without unifying everything in a Docker Compose file.
-If you'd prefer to use Docker Compose instead, [see this variation](https://github.com/chuxel/codespaces-multi-dev-container-compose).
+This variation of the pattern enables you to spin up completely separate dev containers in the same codespace without unifying everything in a single Docker Compose file.
+If you'd prefer to spin everything up at once using Docker Compose, [see this variation instead](https://github.com/chuxel/codespaces-multi-dev-container-compose).

-Codespaces will ultimately have first class support for this partern, so this is a workaround given current limitations.
+Codespaces will ultimately have first class support for this pattern, so this is a workaround given current limitations.

 ## Setup